 Arc flash suits play a critical role in keeping electrical workers safe.
 To keep these suits working their best, they must be taken care of properly.
 Arc suit inspection is a key part of this process.

-Arc Flash Suits Are Frequently Used
+Where Are Arc Flash Suits Inspected?

 When it comes to PPEs (Personal Protective Equipment) arc flash suits are some of the most used suits in industrial and electrical facilities.
 These include: